chungleee/foliolinks-api/README.md

 - [x] Read user skeleton page (by username) (setup ssr with inertiajs)
 - [x] Update a project
 - [x] Delete a/many project(s)

+### Todo List

+- [] GET /:username
+  - [] Write React components and build up portfolio page with appropriate data and props for SSR
+- [] Deployment?
+Research which provider to deploy to